PhD Admission Requirements | Department of History

 • At least three (3) letters of recommendation.
 At least three letters should come from people who are familiar with your post-secondary academic record and are able to speak to your potential for success in the Ph.D. history program.
 Applicants must include recommenders name and email address when filling out their History application, in order for each recommender to receive the link to upload their recommendation letters.
 There is no specific recommendation form required.

 Please note: If an applicant's application file is incomplete by the department's current application deadline, they may register as a Non-Degree Seeking student with Toulouse Graduate School and enroll in graduate history courses (with the written permission of the appropriate instructor; note instructors are not required to give permission) while they complete all of the history admission requirements.
 In such cases, students may transfer up to twelve (12) hours of history graduate course work to count towards the completion of their history degree if they are later admitted unconditionally to the History graduate program.
 Admission to the History graduate program is not guaranteed by enrolling as a non-degree student.
-Applicants should visit and review the Toulouse Graduate School website before applying - https://tgs.unt.edu/future-students/graduate-admissions/other-graduate-opportunities
+Applicants should visit and review the Toulouse Graduate School website before applying - https://tgs.unt.edu/future-students/graduate-admissions/other-graduate-opportunities.
+Transfer applications have the same deadline as our admission deadline.

 INTERNATIONAL STUDENT ADMISSIONS